Spaying & Neutering in Urbana, MD

 Why Spay or Neuter Your Pet?

 We neuter and spay Urbana pets for various reasons.
-One reason is to combat overpopulation of pets—there are already plenty of fur babies out there who need a home.
+One reason is to combat overpopulation of pets—there are already plenty of fur babies out there who need a home!
 Another reason to spay and neuter pets is that comprehensive studies show the procedure can help pets stay healthy, assisting predominantly in the avoidance of many common health complications as the pet ages.
-Here are some other reasons to spay or neuter your family pet:

-- Less crying and pacing: Female cats exhibit this behavior to attract a mate when they are in heat, which can be bothersome for human family members.
-Spaying female dogs also eliminates the mess associated with heat cycles.
+- Reduce crying and pacing: Female cats exhibit this behavior to attract a mate when they are in heat, which can be bothersome for human family members.
+Spaying female dogs eliminates the mess associated with heat cycles.

 - Lower risk of cancer: Spaying female cats and dogs before sexual maturity significantly reduces the risk of breast cancer, uterine infections, and uterine cancer.
 In male pets, neutering prevents testicular cancer and reduces the risk of prostate problems.